innovationOUtside/open-ouxml-tools/README.md

 If you run this in MyBinder, from the notebook homepage, you can navigate to the folder the generated markdown was placed in. click on a markdown file link, and through the magic of Jupytext, edit it in a notebook UI.

+We can also generate the markdown output from an XML file:

+`ouxmlfile2md XML_FILE_PATH`

 *OU staff may wonder whether the same approach can be used to convert OU-XML for current OU modules to markdown too.
 Yes it can...
 Get in touch...*